jim-schwoebel/allie/README.md

 - add single-file cleaning mode (instead of folders)
 - add single-file augmentation mode (instead of folders)
 - create docker containers for production for any arbitrary data type / specify to AWS, GCP, or Azure deployment (in marketplaces) / Flask with Auth0 integration for custom APIs (submit file --> get back model results)
-- make sure Allie passes all tests on linux, etc. / contextualize tests around default settings
-- Create nice CLI interface for all of Allie's functionality using OptionParser()
 - add in [statsmodels](https://www.statsmodels.org/stable/index.html) and [MLpy](http://mlpy.sourceforge.net/) dimensionality reduction techniques and modeling techniques
 - add in augmentation policies into visualizer to show which augmentation methods work to increase AUC / MSE
 - add in cleaning policies into visualizer to show which cleaning methods work to increase AUC / MSE